nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `filter /by [field] /with [term] /taken true/false`

-Parameters
+Parameters:

-* `[field]` is the information to filter by
+* `[field]` is the information to filter by.

     List of options:

     * `course` - Filter to contacts whose courses contain one one of the terms
     * `tag` - Filter to contacts whose tags contain one of the terms
     * `spec` - Filter to contacts whose specialisations contain one of the terms
     * `grad` - Filter to contacts who graduated in a specific year

 * `[term]` is the terms that will be filtered against.
 All contacts